Dog Police: Television pilot

 The three detectives are Bowser, his ex-wife Mia, and his best friend Ollie.
 The dogs are endowed with super-humanoid powers: they have ESP, they can run 50 miles an hour, and they can hear conversations from two miles away.
 Jeremy Piven appeared in the show as a beat cop, and Adam Sandler acted out the role of "Shifty," an ex-criminal who had befriended the dogs.
-The pilot never aired, and was not picked up for a series.
+The pilot never aired, and it was not picked up for a series.

 Pilot plot

 The pilot opens with a sequence of the Dog Police tracking down a pair of criminals with their psychic powers.
 After the theme, the dogs are introduced, and there's a scene of them interacting with fellow cops in the police precinct.
 An emergency call comes in, and the harried chief sends the dogs out to solve the crime.
 In the final scene, the dogs find Shifty taking the wheels off their police car; they have to use their special alien-canine powers to put the car back together before they can ride away to fight crime.
 Bowser wraps up by saying, "Every dog has his day.
 Ours is Saturday.
 Come join us for action and adventure, as we sniff out crime, and maybe a laugh or two.
 And remember: with us around, criminals might as well roll over and play dead."
 There are no credits.